-Label Levels \mathbf{Units} Description Capacitance 0,1,2,3 % 3-sigma tolerance for the capacitance value Leakage resistance 1,2,3 % 3-sigma tolerance for the leakage resistance across the capacitor Series resistance (ESR) 2,3 % 3-sigma tolerance for the equivalent series resistance (ESR) $$ Series inductance (ESL) 3 % 3-sigma tolerance for the equivalent series inductance (ESL) $$ Probability Distribution Function all n/a The choices for this function for each available parameter are the following:
+Label Levels Units Description Capacitance 0,1,2,3 % 3-sigma tolerance for the capacitance value Leakage resistance 1,2,3 % 3-sigma tolerance for the leakage resistance across the capacitor Series resistance (ESR) 2,3 % 3-sigma tolerance for the equivalent series resistance (ESR) Series inductance (ESL) 3 % 3-sigma tolerance for the equivalent series inductance (ESL) Probability Distribution Function all n/a The choices for this function for each available parameter are the following: • None The parameter has no tolerance and the value is fixed for Monte Carlo simulations.
+Gauss The parameter has a Gaussian distribution with the specified 3 sigma tolerance.
+Can return

-- None The parameter has no tolerance and the value is fixed for Monte Carlo simulations. - Gauss The parameter has a Gaussian distribution with the specified 3 sigma tolerance.
+- Gauss The parameter has a Gaussian distribution with the specified 3 sigma tolerance.
 Can return values greater than or less than the 3 sigma tolerance. - Truncated Gauss As with Gauss but truncates all values outside the +/- 3 sigma tolerance. - Uniform The parameter has a Uniform distribution within the specified 3 sigma tolerance. - Worst Case The parameter has random values at the nominal value +/- the specified 3 sigma tolerance.